trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

-    If specified then ``CUDA_ADD_LIBRARY()`` is used instead of ``ADD_LIBRARY()`` where ``CUDA_ADD_LIBRARY()`` is assumed to be defined by the standard FindCUDA.cmake module as processed using the standard TriBITS FindTPLCUDA.cmake file.
-For this option to work, this SE package must have an enabled direct or indirect dependency on the TriBITS CUDA TPL or a configure-time error will occur about not finding ``CUDA_ALL_LIBRARY()``.
+    If specified then ``CUDA_ADD_LIBRARY()`` is used instead of ``ADD_LIBRARY()`` where ``CUDA_ADD_LIBRARY()`` is assumed to be defined by the standard ``FindCUDA.cmake`` module as processed using the standard TriBITS ``FindTPLCUDA.cmake`` file (see `Standard TriBITS TPLs`_).
+For this option to work, this SE package must have an enabled direct or indirect dependency on the TriBITS CUDA TPL or a configure-time error may occur about not knowing about ``CUDA_ALL_LIBRARY()``.

 .. _Include Directories (TRIBITS_ADD_LIBRARY()):

 **Include Directories (TRIBITS_ADD_LIBRARY())**

-Any base directories for these header files listed in ``HEADERS`` or ``NOINSTALLHEADERS`` should be passed into ``INCLUDE_DIRECTORIES()`` *before* calling this function.
-These include directories will then be added to current packages list of include directories ``${PACKAGE_NAME}_INCLUDE_DIRS``.
+Any base directories for the header files listed in the arguments ``HEADERS`` or ``NOINSTALLHEADERS`` should be passed into the standard CMake command ``INCLUDE_DIRECTORIES()`` *before* calling this function.
+These include directories will then be added to current packages list of include directories ``${PACKAGE_NAME}_INCLUDE_DIRS`` which is then exported to downstream SE packages..

 .. _Install Targets (TRIBITS_ADD_LIBRARY()):